lyndon025/playtested/src/content/article/2023-01-21-a-monumental-game-from-the-70s-faithfully-re-imagined--colossal-cave---review.md

 ---
-title: "A monumental game from the 70s faithfully re-imagined | Colossal Cave - Review"
+author: lyndonguitar
+category: Review
-description: "You’ve read it right, 70s.
+description: You’ve read it right, 70s.
 If you were somehow already a gamer in the 1970s, you might have played one of the most influential video games of all time in Colossal Cave Adventure.
-This newly released title is a remake of that classic text-based adventure."
+This newly released title is a remake of that classic text-based adventure.
+featured: false
 pubDate: 2023-01-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "colossal-cave"]
+tags:
-featured: false
+- taptap
+- colossal-cave
-thumb: "/images/reviews/2023-01-21-a-monumental-game-from-the-70s-faithfully-re-imagined--colossal-cave---review-0.avif"
+thumb: /images/reviews/2023-01-21-a-monumental-game-from-the-70s-faithfully-re-imagined--colossal-cave---review-0.avif
+title: A monumental game from the 70s faithfully re-imagined | Colossal Cave - Review
 ---

 <div class="gallery">